ivan-hc/AM/README.md

 ### About "sudo" usage
 - "AppMan" can request the root password only in the very rare case in which you want to install a library;
-- "AM" requires the root password only to install, remove apps, enable a sandbox for an AppImage, or enable/disable bash completion.
+- "AM" requires the root password only to install, remove apps, enable a sandbox for an AppImage.

 All options cannot be executed with "`sudo`"/"`doas`".